lukaskaplan/powermeter/doc/influx_and_grafana.md

 ![](images/influx-6.png)

-### 8. Go to "Data explorer" and configure folowing query.
-When you clic on submit. you should see first data in the graph.
+### 8. Go to "Data explorer" and configure the following query.
+When you click on Submit, you should see the first data points appear on the graph.

 ![](images/influx-7.png)

+---

-## 🎨 Configure Grafana and InfluxDB connection
+## 🔗 Configure Grafana and InfluxDB connection

 Before configuration of Grafana, be sure you have prepared InfluxDB API Token, Organization name and Bucket name

 InfluxDB API Token can be same as for powemeter.
-But I recommmend to create separated token for Grafana.
+However, it is recommended to create a separate token specifically for Grafana.

 ### 1. Login to Grafana